25 Is What Percent Of 5

 Data Visualization and Infographics

 In the age of big data, percentages are frequently used in data visualization and infographics to present complex information in an accessible format.
 Visual aids like pie charts, bar graphs, and percentage-based progress bars help audiences quickly grasp the significance of data.
-For example, news organizations often use infographics to illustrate the percentage of the population affected by a particular policy or event.
+Take this: news organizations often use infographics to illustrate the percentage of the population affected by a particular policy or event.
 Businesses use them to show market share, customer demographics, and sales growth.
 The key is to present percentages visually so they are easily understood at a glance.

 Digital Tools and Calculators